Earn Your Louisiana Social Work License

 STEP 3 - Gain the Required Louisiana Social Work Experience

 - Now as an LMSW, you are able to practice advanced generalist social work, or continue to work towards your Clinical license and meet those work hour requirements.
 The Louisiana Social Work Board requires 5,760 hours, which is about 2.5 to 3 years of full-time post-grad experience in social work.

-- 3,840 of those hours must be experience under supervision of a board-approved clinical supervisor (LCSW - BACS*)
+- 3,840 of those hours must be experience under the supervision of a board-approved clinical supervisor (LCSW - BACS*)